Elkview, Clendenin and Frame counties are hit the hardest

 Rescue crews worked steadily on Saturday to answer emergency calls from residents stranded by fast-moving floodwaters that state officials say have killed at least 24 people.
 It’s the nation’s highest death toll from flash floods since May 2010, when 27 people died in Tennessee, Kentucky and Mississippi.

-Tomblin already activated 200 National Guard members to assist in eight counties and has authorization to activate as many as 300 more, if needed.
+Tomblin activated 200 National Guard members to assist in eight counties and has authorization for as many as 300 more to help with the rescue and response efforts, the governor’s office said Friday.

 A 1,000-year flood